To sign a contract for the transfer of land in BC, you have to use a handwritten signature.

 Get legal advice if you are not sure whether the contract properly reflects your agreement or if you have any concerns about the agreement.

-Make sure you get a copy of the contract for your reference.
+After the contract is all signed, get a copy of the contract for your reference.
 Make sure the other party (or parties) has one as well.

 Common questions